SrinivasanTarget/spring-microservices-testing/readme.md

 **To start the application:**

 *  Import the cloned repo in IntelliJ as Maven project
 *  Allow some time for the IDE to bring up the dependencies.
 *  Run /employee-service/src/main/java/com/sample/EmployeeApplication.java and src/main/java/com/sample/DepartmentApplication.java or run man spring-boot:run for both the services.
 (Employee runs in 8080 and department runs in 8081)
+*  To test your database connectivity, you can use the connection string as “mongodb://localhost:27017” from your DB client

-*  You should see this to be sure that spring is properly connected to the mongoDb.
+*  You should see this on the console to be sure that spring is properly connected to the mongoDb.
 `INFO 5692 --- [localhost:27017] org.mongodb.driver.connection            : Opened connection [connectionId{localValue:1, serverValue:7}] to localhost:27017
 `
-*  You should see this to be sure that the employee service is running successfully.
+*  You should see this on the console to be sure that the employee service is running successfully.
-`INFO 5692 --- [           main] com.sample.EmployeeApplication           : Started EmployeeApplication in 3.403 seconds (JVM running for 9.731
+`INFO 5692 --- [main] com.sample.EmployeeApplication           : Started EmployeeApplication in 3.403 seconds (JVM running for 9.731
 `